Bass fishing is simply one of the most exciting activities…

 That said, fishing at night has disadvantages, including reduced visual capacities and of course, the increased difficulty of navigation.
 Luckily, recent developments in inexpensive infrared thermal cameras (learn more here) are making night fishing far easier and safer.

 What Are Infrared Cameras?

 Also called thermal imaging cameras, these devices are based on the premise that everything emits a heat signal.
 The device detects an object’s heat energy and then converts and processes the signal to create an image.
 The camera also creates a thermal profile of objects; different objects will radiate various temperature signals and subsequently, different images.

 Thermal cameras come in a variety of types including hand-held and fixed-mounted versions.
 The mounted versions often have more advanced capabilities than the handheld versions, but both have great functionality at night.

 Traditionally, infrared cameras were a preserve of the military and other commercial users.
-However, with reduced prices and increased technological development, these cameras are now widely available for recreational uses including sports fishing.
+However, with reduced prices and increased technological development, these cameras along with other fishing electronics are now widely available for recreational uses including sports fishing.

 Advantages Of Using Infrared Cameras for Night Fishing

 There are some ways through which thermal imaging cameras have made it easier to fish at night.